Welcome to the CEA

 - For information on printing, the wifi and all sorts of basic computing things, have a look here (only visible from computers within Durham).

 - If you have a research trip, make sure that you follow the Travel Booking and Insurance Procedures.

 - If you go out of the department for a (working) day or more you should report this by filling the "Absence register" in the Physics Database System This is a requirement for students & PDRAs, for immigration tracking purposes..
 Also, in the new building, we are *extremely* short of office/desk space for visitors.
 So we need to know if you will be away for a few days or longer, as we might want to use your desk for a visitor.

-- You can get stationary from both a cupboard in the ground floor, and from the cupboard in the ICC where the travel forms are located.
+- You can get stationary from both a cupboard in the ground floor of the Rochester building, and from the cupboard in the ICC where the travel forms are located.
 You should write down in the provided folder what you took.

-- Next to the stationary cupboard on the ground floor of the Physics department you can also find envelopes and you can post mail related with your work.
+- Next to the stationary cupboard on the ground floor of the Physics department you can post mail related with your work.
 Please read the instructions for franking your mail carefully.